elnukakujo/OpenAI_Assistant_M2_Gen/README.md

 7. Still with a terminal in the root directory, run the program by entering: `python3 main.py`.
 Be wary that:
     1. LLM models might have varying costs and delays
     2. LLM might not always return a valid outputs for ANTLR, meaning you might need to run the program a second or third time.
-8. After the program ran, open the **input_output_GPT.csv** file located in your DSL directory to see the inputs, outputs and ecore outputs for each llm model you tried.
+8. After the program ran, open the **generated.csv** file located in your DSL directory to see the inputs, outputs and ecore outputs for each llm model and parameters you tried.

 ### How to use with OpenAI API
 As described earlier you need to create a .env file in the root of the repository and define your OpenAI api key as the variable **OPENAI_API_KEY**